liuzongdong/teaching-assignment-system/README.md

 `git clone https://github.com/liuzongdong/teaching-assignment-system.git`

 After execute this command, the latest version of TAS is in your computer now.

+For more Git operation Please check [here](https://guides.github.com/)

 ### Import project

-Click the Fork button on the upper right-hand side of the this page and make a local clone.
-For more Git operation Please check [here](https://guides.github.com/)

-Click File and import
+* In the Eclipse, Click File - Import - Genernal - Projects form Folder or Archive, and click next.

+* Click Directory...
+Button, and choose the project you just cloned from Github.

+* Click Finish, happy?

 ## API Documentation